-Newman officially took up the sport at the age of 9 when he moved to Las Vegas—the boxing capital of the world.
+Newman officially took up the sport at the age of 9 when he moved to Las Vegas.
 He immediately began training with Jeff Mayweather at a local gym.
-Newman later went on to train at the famed Mayweather Boxing Club in 2009.
+Newman went on to train at the famed Mayweather Boxing Club in 2009.
 In 2013, after returning to the ring from an injury and having tommy john surgery, Newman went on to win the Ringside National Championship.
 Throughout 2013 his reign of victories continued as he was crowned the champion of the Golden Gloves and USA tournaments—winning the state title for 3 years in a row 2011-2013.
-Having 30 fights as an amateur with a record of 25-5, Newman proved to be an unstoppable force when going against the odds and overcoming any obstacles in his path.
+Having 30 fights as an amateur with a record of 25-5, Newman felt he was ready to get a start on his professional career.

-Newman’s motto is to “do the right thing.”
 His keys to success are staying focused, training hard, and living a healthy lifestyle.
-When Newman isn’t in the ring, he likes to play video games and spend as much time possible with his biggest inspiration, his son.
-The best advice that he has been given has come from his mother, who has always told him to keep God first, live out your dreams, and be the best person you can be inside and outside of the ring.
-Newman’s love for defeating the competition and passion for the sport inspires him to be victorious every time he comes face-to-face with his opponents.
-When asked what it feels like to win, he stated that, “He loves the feeling and it reminds him that his constant hard work is paying off.”
+When Newman isn’t in the ring, he likes to play video games and spend as much time possible with his biggest inspirations, his son and daughter.
+The greatest advice that he has been given has come from his mother, who has always told him to keep God first, live out your dreams, and be the best person you can be inside and outside of the ring.

-Newman is looking forward to collecting more wins in hopes of one day achieving his ultimate goal of becoming a world champion and an icon in the sport.
+Newman is looking forward to collecting more wins in hopes of one day reaching his ultimate destination of becoming a world champion across multiple weight divisions and an icon in the sport.
 He takes boxing very seriously, emphasizing that putting your heart into the sport is what truly matters.